FK Kukësi

 Futboll Klub Kukësi is an Albanian professional football club based in the city of Kukës.
-The club plays its home games at the Zeqir Ymeri Stadium and they currently compete in the Kategoria Superiore, the highest tier of Albanian football.
-The club played in the lower divisions for much of its history since 1930, prior to their 2012 promotion to Kategoria Superiore, where they have finished as runners up in three of the four top flight campaigns they have had.
+The club plays its home games at the Kukës Arena and currently competes in the Kategoria e Parë, the second highest division of Albanian football.
+The club played in the lower divisions for most of its history since 1930, before being promoted to the Kategoria Superiore in 2012, where it has won the title once and finished runner-up six times.

 History

-Early history
+Early years

-The club was formed on 4 March 1930 in Kukës under the name as Shoqëria Sportive Kosova, around the same time as the rise in widespread popularity of football in Albania.
-The club was initially made up of young men from Has, Lumë and Gora, who competed in sports such as athletics and wrestling along with football, which quickly became the most popular sport to follow in Kukës.
-The club's first ever game was played on 20 April 1930 against Internati Krumë, which ended in a 0–0 draw.
-On 13 July the club lost for the first time against Dibra in Peshkopi, in a game which ended 4–1 to the opposition.
-In August 1931 the club competed in a local tournament where they played Kallabaku (Borje), Shkëlzeni (Tropojë), Internati Krumë, and teams from the military.
-With the establishment of the Albanian Football Association in 1932 Shoqëria Sportive Kosova was registered under the name Sport Klub Kosova.
-However, they did not participate in any of the national championships that were held at the time.
-In 1949, following the end of World War II, the Albanian Football Association resumed its championships.
-In 1953 Shoqëria Sportive Kosova participated for the first time in a national competition, competing in the Albanian Third Division.
+The club was founded on March 4, 1930, in Kukës under the name Shoqëria Sportive Kosova, at a time when football was gaining popularity in Albania.
+The club initially consisted of young men from Has, Lumë and Gorë, who competed in sports such as athletics and wrestling in addition to football, which quickly became the most popular sport in the city.
+The club's first match was played on April 20, 1930, against Internati Krumë, which ended in a 0–0 draw.
+On July 13, the club lost for the first time against Dibra in Peshkopi, in a match that ended 4–1 in favour of the opponent.
+In August 1931, the club participated in a local tournament, where they played against Kallabaku (Borje), Shkëlzeni (Tropojë), Internati (Krumë) and military teams.
+With the establishment of the Albanian Football Association in 1932, Shoqëria Sportive Kosova was registered under the name Sport Klub Kosova.
+However, they did not participate in any of the national championships held at that time.
+In 1949, after the end of World War II, the Albanian Football Federation resumed its championships.
+In 1953, Shoqëria Sportive Kosova participated in a national competition for the first time, competing in the regional leagues.

 Përparimi

-In 1958 the club was promoted to the Albanian Second Division for the first time, and they changed their name to Klubi Sportiv Përparimi at the same time.
-The club's first major trophy came in 1967, winning the Albanian Third Division and achieving promotion for the first time to the Albanian Second Division.
-They remained in the league for a decade until 1977, when they won the Second Division title, the club's biggest achievement since its formation in 1930.
-Despite being relegated quickly, the club once again won the Second Division in 1982 and were promoted again to Albania's second tier.
-Many consider the late 1970s and early 1980s to be the club's so-called golden era.
+In 1958, the club was promoted to the Kategoria e Parë for the first time and changed its name to Klubi Sportiv Përparimi.
+The club's first major trophy came in 1967, when they won the Kategoria e Dytë title and were promoted back to the Kategoria e Parë.

+They remained in the league for a decade until 1977, when they won the title, the club's greatest achievement since its founding in 1930 at the time.
+Despite a quick relegation, the club won the third division again in 1982 and was promoted back to Albania's second division.
+The late 1970s and early 1980s are considered by many to be the club's golden era.

 With the fall of communism in Albania in 1991, the club experienced huge financial problems as they had relied on state funding to run the club for many years.
-The municipality of Kukës along with local businessmen began to fund the team following the end of Albania's Communism regime, but due to the lack of funds the club did not experience any success for nearly two decades after Communism.
+The municipality of Kukës along with local businessmen began to fund the team after the end of Albania's communist regime, but due to the lack of funds, the club did not experience any success for nearly two decades after communism.